 The request for a professional leave of absence with or without pay should be made, if possible, in time to allow for adequate administrative planning.
 A written request for a leave must specify its purpose, plans, and length.
-The faculty member requesting the July 2018 58 | P a g e leave consults with the department chair, who prepares a letter to the dean of the faculty and academic dean describing the impact of the leave on staffing and giving the chair's own recommendation.
-The request, along with the chair's letter, is submitted to the dean of the faculty and academic dean [and/or the dean of the School of Theology] who then forwards it along with their recommendations to the dean of the faculty and provost.
+The faculty member requesting the leave consults with the department chair, who prepares a letter to the academic dean describing the impact of the leave on staffing and giving the chair's own recommendation.
+The request, along with the chair's letter, is submitted to the academic dean [and/or the dean of the School of Theology] who then forwards it along with his or her recommendations to the dean of the faculty and provost.
 The provost then confers with the Faculty Development and Research Committee and requests its recommendation.